 Have you ever been asked that question before (Would you like to get well)?
-Maybe you have; and then again, maybe you haven’t.
+Maybe you have, and then again, maybe you haven’t.
 But if you were asked that question, how would you answer?
 Would you have to think about it and verify if you are really in need of healing?
-Or, do you know exactly what/where you need to be healed in your life – maybe it’s a physical healing, or a mental/emotional healing, or even a spiritually healing.
+Or, do you know exactly what/where you need to be healed in your life – maybe it’s physical healing, mental/emotional healing, or even spiritual healing?

-If you are a spiritual person you may have prayed a prayer to God at one time or another to heal you of some real issue in your life (depression, sadness, loneliness, hidden sin, addiction, etc.).
-Night after night you pray and yet day after day you do not get the healing you are looking for.
-And yet we hear Jesus asking us; “Do you want to get well?”
+If you are a spiritual person, you may have prayed a prayer to God at one time or another to heal you of some real issues in your life (depression, sadness, loneliness, hidden sin, addiction, etc.).
+Night after night, you pray, yet you do not get the healing you are looking for day after day.
+And yet we hear Jesus asking us, “Do you want to get well?”

 Here is the story of Jesus asking a sick man near Jerusalem the same question:

 John 5:1-10 (NLT) – Afterward Jesus returned to Jerusalem for one of the Jewish holy days.
 Inside the city, near the Sheep Gate, was the pool of Bethesda, with five covered porches.
 Crowds of sick people—blind, lame, or paralyzed—lay on the porches.
 One of the men lying there had been sick for thirty-eight years.
 When Jesus saw him and knew he had been ill for a long time, he asked him, “Would you like to get well?”